 before the Wall went up, 2 years after I took these pictures.

-Before Dawn (1950), about the final months of the war, filmed largely in
+Before Dawn (1950), about the final months of the war, filmed

 US-German-Austrian production.
 It's amazing how much these places were

 rebuilt between 1950 and 1959-61, when I saw them.

 Third Man with Orson Welles (1949).
 Filmed in Vienna